Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Lagrangian submanifolds

 \section{Lagrangian submanifolds}

 Let $M$ be a Liouville manifold with $c_1(M)=0$, and fix a trivialization of its canonical bundle $K_M$.
-Throughout this section, we shall consider Lagrangian submanifolds which are objects of the compact Fukaya category $\mathcal{F}(M)$, namely they satisfy the following:
+We consider in this chapter the open string implications of the existence of a cyclic dilation.
+To be precise, we shall consider Lagrangian submanifolds in $M$ which are objects of the compact Fukaya category $\mathcal{F}(M)$, namely they satisfy the following:

 \begin{assumption} $L\subset M$ is closed, connected, exact, graded, and $\mathit{Spin}$. \end{assumption}